Are Retinoids friends with the AHAs/BHA families?

 The catch?
 AHAs and BHA work better at a low ph (less than 4).
 They’ll still work a little if the ph is higher – just not as well.

-- Paula’s Choice Skin Perfecting 8% AHA Gel Exfoliant ($29.00): 8% Glycolic Acid + Green Tea + soothing agents.
-Available at Paula’s Choice.
+- Paula’s Choice Skin Perfecting 8% AHA Gel Exfoliant ($29.00): available at Dermstore, Paula’s Choice and Skinstore

 What The Heck Are Retinoids?